mathjax/MathJax-docs/font-support.rst

 load.

 Since browsers do not provide APIs to access font metrics, MathJax has to ship with the necessary font data; this font data is generated during development and cannot be generated on the fly.
 In addition, most fonts do not cover the relevant characters for mathematical layout.
-Finally, some fonts (e.g. Cambria Math) store important glyphs outside the Unicode range, making them inaccessible to JavaScript.
+Finally, some fonts (e.g. Cambria Math) store important glyphs in special variant portions of the font, which require special handling to access from within a browser.
 These are the main reasons why MathJax is unable to support arbitrary fonts at this time.

 Font configuration